calebl42/calculator/README.md

 This is a simple calculator I made with vanilla HTML, CSS, and JavaScript.

-You can try it out at: https://calebl42.github.io/calculator
+To try it out, click 👉 [Here!](https://calebl42.github.io/calculator)